 Learners examine the function of each part of a microscope and follow step-by-step instructions on how to focus on a specimen.
 They also review the proper use and care of a microscope and test their knowledge in two drag-and-drop exercises.

-Learners answer 20 questions related to providing responsible customer service.
+Learners answer 20 questions about regulations covering the sale of alcoholic beverages in Wisconsin.
 The questions are presented in a game show format, and immediate feedback is provided.
 A final score is given at the end of the activity.